swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-8-serve-the-model-with-mlem/index.md

 ### Update the DVC pipeline

-Update the DVC pipeline to include the new files.
+Update the DVC pipeline to reflect the changes in the stages.

 ```sh
 # Update the featurization stage